EetuEH/Discord-bot-and-API-test-JS/README.md

 # Discord-bot-and-API-test-JS

 A simple Discord bot using Javascript and ran with node.js.

-list of commands
+Some commands are listed below.

--".ping" = Returns the latency of the bot(x ms)
+.ping = Returns the latency of the bot(x ms)
--